Alarm Grid Pros & Cons

 Finally, add home automation devices if you want to.
 Alarm Grid sells smart lights, smart thermostats, smart switches, smart locks, and more.

 Alarm Grid Monitoring Service Review

 Alarm Grid offers monitoring service in partnership with Criticom Monitoring Services.
-Criticom provides secure and reliable monitoring service backed by its three monitoring centers across the U.S. The monitoring centers are in New Jersey, Florida, and California.
+Criticom provides secure and reliable monitoring service backed by their three monitoring centers across the U.S. The monitoring centers are in New Jersey, Florida, and California.
 In the alarm industry, this setup is called redundancy.
 Each monitoring monitors a balanced load of accounts, but when one of the monitoring centers fail to operate, the other two can takeover.

 Aside from redundancy, Criticom has contingency systems in place in order to prevent sudden monitoring shutdown.
-All three monitoring centers are connected, so when there's a sudden spike in alarms activity, its server can automatically redistribute the load.
+All three monitoring centers are connected, so when there's a sudden spike in alarms activity, the server can automatically redistribute the load.
 Each center also uses uninterrupted power supplies and is backed up by two generators.
 The monitoring centers also use reliable communication technology from AT&T and Verizon, equipment from Honeywell, and automated system from Avaya.